rdhaliwal/helpful-invention/README.md

  - Open `chrome://inspect` in the browser
  - Hit the inspect button on the matching Remote/Localhost option
  - It'll be paused, so you'll need to hit play to continue
- - This only works on > Node 6.
-Or > Node 7.
-I've only tested it on Node 8, so that's all I can safely say it works with.
+ - This theoretically only works on Node 6+, but i've only tested it on Node 8.6.0 so that's all I can safely say it works with.

 ### Test
 [Yes.](https://i.imgur.com/LBM55wY.gif)

-## Why?
-### Why is it called `helpful-invention`?
-Because GitHub generates the best repository names.